oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

   -o /path/to/output-directory
 ```

-By default, the script generates two yaml files in `/path/to/output-directory`, namely `weblogic-sample-pv.yaml` and `weblogic-sample-pvc.yaml`.
-These two yaml files care be used to create the Kubernetes resources using `kubectl create -f` or `kubectl apply -f`.
+By default, the script generates two yaml files, namely `weblogic-sample-pv.yaml` and `weblogic-sample-pvc.yaml`, in the `/path/to/output-directory` directory.
+These two yaml files can be used to create the Kubernetes resources using the `kubectl create -f` command.

 ```
   kubectl create -f weblogic-sample-pv.yaml